airshipit/airshipctl/docs/source/cli/airshipctl_phase.md

 ## airshipctl phase

-Manage phases
+Airshipctl command to manage phases

 ### Synopsis

-This command provides capabilities for interacting with phases, such as getting list and applying specific one.
+Provides capabilities for interacting with phases, such as getting list of phases or applying a specific one.

 ### Options